Garage Door Sensor Repair in Northern NJ

 Safety sensors that blink, malfunction, or prevent your door from closing?
 We diagnose and fix photo-eye sensor issues quickly so your door works safely again.

-FREE Estimates | No Trip Fee | Same-Day Service
+Free Estimates | Clear Repair Advice | Same-Day Service

 What Are Garage Door Safety Sensors?